L3ad Solutions

 I Ignored Reviews for Months.Then a Client Left One.

-I was heads-down on SEO work, treating reviews like a nice-to-have.
-A client left a one-star because I missed their deadline by a day.
-What stung wasn't the rating—it was that I only saw it three weeks later when someone else pointed it out.
+What stung wasn't the rating, it was that I only saw it three weeks later when someone else pointed it out.
 By then, they'd already decided not to work with me again.

-That's when I realized reviews aren't just about reputation.
-They're a direct feedback loop.
-BrightLocal's review data shows that 90% of people read reviews before visiting a business, but more importantly, most small business owners miss them entirely.
-You can't respond to what you don't see, and you can't improve what you don't know is broken.
+That's when I realized reviews aren't just about reputation, they're a direct feedback loop.
+BrightLocal's review data shows the vast majority of people read reviews before visiting a business, but more importantly, most owners miss their own reviews entirely.

 The basics are simple: claim your Google Business Profile, set up alerts so reviews hit your inbox, and respond to every one within 24 hours.
 Not because it'll magically fix your ranking, but because it tells customers you're paying attention.
-Our reputation approach focuses on that feedback loop first—the visibility comes after.

 Takeaway